StackExchange/stack-blog/README.md

 ![Adding yourself as an author](http://stackexchange.github.io/blog/images/adding_authors.png)

 ###2.
 Publishing a post
 To create a new post, you need to create a new markdown file with a particular format in the `_posts` folder in order to publish.
-The file needs to include the date and title seperated by dashes: `YYYY-MM-DD-[Title with dashes as spaces].md`.
+The file needs to include the date and title seperated by dashes: `YYYY-MM-DD-Title-With-Dashes-As-Spaces.md`.
 For example, Jon Chan published a post on January 28th, 2014 titled "My First Six Weeks Working at Stack Overflow".
 So the title of his file was `2014-1-28-My-First-Six-Weeks-At-Stack-Overflow.md`.
 In the content of this markdown file should be the following:
 ```
 ---
 layout: post